-Adobe Premiere Elements 9 review
+Adobe Premiere Elements 9 full review

 Point-and-shoot digital still cameras have been able to capture video for years, and now, the latest crop of DSLRs distinguish themselves by their video capabilities in addition to how well they capture stills.
 Even mobile phones like the iPhone 4 can shoot HD video.
 But the choices for people looking to edit that video are surprisingly limited.